 As suggested, experiment with disabling fast boot to observe any changes in fan detection.

-5. Download Alternative Software
+5. Download The Alternative Software

 How To Fix SpeedFan not Changing Fan Speed